Motorists: please slow down on Old Ranch Road

 Every time I ride down the road I feel that my life is in danger and so are the lives of my animals.
 I obey all traffic laws and stay on the side of the road as much as possible.
 Motorists are using Old Ranch Road as a way to avoid the traffic on S.R.
 224. There are posted speed limits, but when you see anyone or anything on the side of the road you should slow down substantially.
 I have had to ride out in the middle of the road so they would slow down while passing me.
 I understand that it is a road, but I also know that it is a multi-use corridor.

 When I drive down the road I slow down for all bicycles, joggers, horse riders and anyone else that is using the road.
-I wonder as I grow and have a family of my own, will I be able to allow my children to go down the road without fear for their safety?

 The Snyderville Basin is for people to enjoy, regardless if you live around there or not, and for everyone to be safe.
 In conclusion to all of the motorists in a hurry to get home after work stay off Old Ranch Road.